DigitecGalaxus/thinclient-base/README.md

 ### Authentication

-We are adjusting the PAM common-session configs, to execute a script, which logs out old users, that are inactive.
-This ensures, that not too many users are logged in and eat up the available Memory, when not signing out.
-This will useful, if more than 1 user is logging into the thinclient.
+The PAM common-session config is adjusted to execute a script, which logs out old users.
+This ensures that not too many users are logged in and eat up the available Memory.
+This will be useful, when more than one user is logged in to the thin client.

 ### Conky